MarketSquare/robotframework-robocop/docs/ci.rst

 .. image:: images/github_code_scanning2.png
   :alt: Code Scanning issue details

-You can configure the Robocop using cli or configuration file (:ref:`configuration file`).
+You can configure Robocop using CLI or configuration file (:ref:`configuration file`).

 Jenkins
 ----------
-There is no direct support for Robocop in the Jenkins.
+There is no direct support for Robocop in Jenkins.
 But it is possible to use existing plugins for tools like pylint with Robocop output.
 You can start from generating Robocop output in the file (using ``-o / --output`` option).
 This file can be processed by `Warnings Next Generation plugin <https://plugins.jenkins.io/warnings-ng/>`_ to integrate Robocop